statico/the-archive-public/README.md

 The `build` command will build a Glulx game file with debug commands unless you specify `RELEASE=1`, in which case it will build a Z8 file.
 (You can use `frotz` to play Z8 game files.)

-In debug mode (`DEBUG=1`), the game will build a Glulx game file with debug commands (`showme`, `showverb`, etc.) because debugging stuff won't fit in the max Z8 VM size.
-In non-debug mode, it will build a Z8 file.

 1. `brew cask install inform` - installs the IDE and compiler
 1. `brew install glulxe` - installs a command-line Glulx player
 1. Open the extensions folder from Inform.app (probably `~/Library/Inform/Extensions`) and download https://github.com/i7/archive and extract the contents there